'Rock On' Actor Purab Kohli Blessed With Baby Boy, Reveals His Name With This Adorable Post!

 Later in an interview with Hindustan Times when Purab was asked if there was pressure from his family to get married once they got to know about Lucy's pregnancy, he said, "No!
 My parents have always been supportive of my decisions.
 I understand that the decisions I have made with Lucy have shaken the foundations [of the] institution of marriage, but my family was evolved enough to accept us."

-Purab met his wife for the time through his sister Rima Kohli, who went to Johns Hopkins University with Lucy.
+Purab met his wife for the first time through his sister Rima Kohli, who went to Johns Hopkins University with Lucy.

 ALSO READ: Grammys 2019: AR Rahman Treats His Fans With Inside Pictures From The Award Ceremony!